DimitriosTsoukalas/Exploratory-Data-Analysis/README.md

 # Exploratory Data Analysis

-This is the Exploratory Data Analysis repository, providing some basic information and concepts, using Python.
-There are different libraries that are going to be examined here.
+This is the Exploratory Data Analysis repository, providing some basic information and concepts, using Python and the iris dataset.
+There are different libraries that are going to be examined here and some content is included below:

 EDA 1 - Normality Testing, T-testing and ANOVA
 - Kurtosis and skewness test